The quantum dynamic capacity formula of a quantum channel: Introduction

 Quantum Shannon theory is the study of the transmission capabilities of a noisy resource when a large number of independent and identically distributed (IID)\ copies of the resource are available.\footnote{The first few chapters of Yard's thesis provide an introductory and accessible overview of the subject \cite{Yard05a}.} An important task in this area of study is to determine how noiseless resources interact with a noisy quantum channel.
 That is, we would like to know the reliable communication rates if a sender can use noiseless resources in addition to a quantum channel to generate other noiseless resources.
 In prior work, we have studied one such setting, where a sender and receiver generate or consume classical communication, quantum communication, and entanglement along with the consumption of a noisy quantum channel~\cite{HW08GFP,HW09book,HW09T3}.
 The result of these efforts was a characterization of the \textquotedblleft dynamic capacity region\textquotedblright\ of a noisy quantum channel.\footnote{``Dynamic'' in this context and throughout this paper refers to the fact that a noisy channel is a dynamic resource, as opposed to a ``static'' resource such as a shared bipartite state.}

-One of the shortcomings of the characterization of the dynamic capacity region in Refs.~\cite{HW08GFP,HW09book,HW09T3} is that its computation for a general quantum channel is intractable.
-Though, later, Br\'{a}dler~\textit{et~al} .~demonstrated that the quantum Hadamard channels~\cite{KMNR07}\ are a natural class of channels for which the computation of one octant of the region is tractable~\cite{BHTW10} because the structure of these channels appears to be \textquotedblleft just right\textquotedblright\ for this tractability to hold.
+One of the shortcomings of the characterization of the dynamic capacity region in Refs.~\cite{HW08GFP,HW09book,HW09T3} is that its computation for a general quantum channel requires regularized formulas (which are over an infinite number of channel uses).
+Though, later, Br\'{a}dler~\textit{et~al} .~demonstrated that the quantum Hadamard channels~\cite{KMNR07}\ are a natural class of channels for which the computation of one octant of the region simplifies~\cite{BHTW10} because the structure of these channels appears to be \textquotedblleft just right\textquotedblright\ for this to hold.
 The proof considers special quadrants of the dynamic capacity region and employs several \textit{reductio ad absurdum} arguments to characterize one octant of the full region.
 The work of Br\'{a}dler~\textit{et~al}.~showed that we can claim a complete understanding of the abilities of an entanglement-assisted quantum Hadamard channel for the transmission of classical and quantum information.

 The aim of the present work is two-fold:\ 1)\ to simplify the proof of the converse part of the dynamic capacity theorem in Ref.~\cite{HW09T3} and 2) to show that there is one important formula to consider for any task involving noiseless classical communication, noiseless quantum communication, noiseless entanglement, and many uses of a noisy quantum channel.
 Our previous proof of the converse in Ref.~\cite{HW09T3} relies extensively on prior literature in quantum Shannon theory, perhaps making our ideas inaccessible to an audience unfamiliar with this increasingly \textquotedblleft tangled web.\textquotedblright\ Here, we apply an \textquotedblleft ab initio\textquotedblright\ approach to the proof, using only four tools from quantum information theory: the Alicki-Fannes' inequality~\cite{0305-4470-37-5-L01}, the chain rule for quantum mutual information, elementary properties of quantum entropy, and the quantum data processing inequality~\cite{SN96}.
 As such, the proof here should be more accessible to a broader audience and more streamlined because it is \textquotedblleft disentangled\textquotedblright\ from the complex web that the quantum Shannon theory literature has become.